AlinaSHforwork/csv-parser/README.md

 # CSV to PostgreSQL Stream Parser

-### Node.js web application that scans a local folder for CSV files and streams them into a PostgreSQL database.
+### Node.js web application that parses CSV files and streams them into a PostgreSQL database.

 ---